Collective Family Office LLC Sells 77,919 Shares of Dimensional Emerging Core Equity Market ETF (NYSEARCA:DFAE)

-Collective Family Office LLC lowered its stake in shares of Dimensional Emerging Core Equity Market ETF (NYSEARCA:DFAE – Get Rating) by 50.7% in the fourth quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 75,901 shares of the company’s stock after selling 77,919 shares during the quarter.
-Collective Family Office LLC owned about 0.33% of Dimensional Emerging Core Equity Market ETF worth $2,077,000 at the end of the most recent quarter.
+Collective Family Office LLC decreased its position in Dimensional Emerging Core Equity Market ETF (NYSEARCA:DFAE – Get Rating) by 50.7% in the 4th quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 75,901 shares of the company’s stock after selling 77,919 shares during the quarter.
+Collective Family Office LLC owned about 0.33% of Dimensional Emerging Core Equity Market ETF worth $2,077,000 as of its most recent filing with the SEC.

-A number of other institutional investors also recently made changes to their positions in the business.
-Garrett Investment Advisors LLC lifted its holdings in shares of Dimensional Emerging Core Equity Market ETF by 13.9% during the fourth quarter.
-Garrett Investment Advisors LLC now owns 28,544 shares of the company’s stock worth $781,000 after buying an additional 3,487 shares during the last quarter.
-Apella Capital LLC lifted its holdings in shares of Dimensional Emerging Core Equity Market ETF by 76.4% during the fourth quarter.
-Apella Capital LLC now owns 23,516 shares of the company’s stock worth $643,000 after buying an additional 10,184 shares during the last quarter.
-Stonnington Group LLC acquired a new position in shares of Dimensional Emerging Core Equity Market ETF during the fourth quarter worth approximately $585,000.
-Versant Capital Management Inc lifted its holdings in shares of Dimensional Emerging Core Equity Market ETF by 17.5% during the fourth quarter.
-Versant Capital Management Inc now owns 19,244 shares of the company’s stock worth $527,000 after buying an additional 2,864 shares during the last quarter.
-Finally, Patriot Financial Group Insurance Agency LLC acquired a new position in shares of Dimensional Emerging Core Equity Market ETF during the third quarter worth approximately $195,000.
+Other hedge funds and other institutional investors have also recently made changes to their positions in the company.
+Ironwood Wealth Management LLC. grew its stake in shares of Dimensional Emerging Core Equity Market ETF by 102.3% in the 2nd quarter.
+Ironwood Wealth Management LLC. now owns 1,058 shares of the company’s stock valued at $31,000 after buying an additional 535 shares in the last quarter.
+Disciplined Investments LLC grew its stake in shares of Dimensional Emerging Core Equity Market ETF by 2,723.1% in the 3rd quarter.
+Disciplined Investments LLC now owns 1,468 shares of the company’s stock valued at $40,000 after buying an additional 1,416 shares in the last quarter.
+Advanced Research Investment Solutions LLC bought a new stake in shares of Dimensional Emerging Core Equity Market ETF in the 3rd quarter valued at approximately $41,000.
+Ironwood Financial llc grew its stake in shares of Dimensional Emerging Core Equity Market ETF by 165.9% in the 3rd quarter.
+Ironwood Financial llc now owns 2,813 shares of the company’s stock valued at $77,000 after buying an additional 1,755 shares in the last quarter.
+Finally, Spire Wealth Management grew its stake in shares of Dimensional Emerging Core Equity Market ETF by 10.5% in the 3rd quarter.
+Spire Wealth Management now owns 6,841 shares of the company’s stock valued at $186,000 after buying an additional 650 shares in the last quarter.

 Further Reading